Our Staff

 She is married to Rev. Dr. Richard Floyd, a Presbyterian pastor (PC USA), and they have two daughters.

-Amy Stertz, Associate Pastor, Christian Formation and Children
+Amy Stertz, Pastor of Christian Formation and Children

 Amy joined the FBCA staff in 2015.
 She leads the church’s Christian formation ministry, exploring the connection between faith and everyday life through spiritual practices, Bible study, theological reflection, and cultural engagement.
 In her ministry with children, she works to create ways for families to deepen their relationship with God and each other while they are at church, in the community, and at home.
 Amy is the liaison to the Christian Formation council and the Child Development Center (CDC) committee.